marvelTtihu/Background-Colour-Changer/README.md

 - Smooth transition animation for style updates.
 - Fully responsive layout for desktop, tablet, and mobile.

-## 📁 Project Structure
+## 📁 Tech Stack

-- `index.html`: HTML structure and main button.
+- HTML5
-- `style.css`: Minimal styling with transitions and responsive breakpoints.
+- CSS3
-- `script.js`: JavaScript color generation & click handler.
+- JavaScript

 ## 🛠️ How it works